On the foundations and applications of Lorentz-Finsler Geometry: Lorentz-Finsler applied to classical geometries

 \begin{thm} The complete simply connected wind Riemannian structures with constant flag curvature lie in one of the following two exclusive cases, determined by the Zermelo data $(g_R,W)$:

 (i) $(M, g_R)$ is a model space of constant curvature and $W$ is any of its Killing vector fields.

 (ii) $(M, g_R)$ is isometric to $\R^n$ and $W$ is a properly homothetic (non-Killing) vector field.

 Moreover, the inextensible simply connected Randers (resp.
-Kropina) manifolds with constant flag curvature are the maximal simply connected open subsets of the previous wind Riemannian structures where the wind is mild (resp. critical). \end{thm} Notice that this result also extends the classification of Kropina metrics by Yoshikawa and Sabau \cite{YS}.
+Kropina) manifolds with constant flag curvature are the maximal simply connected open subsets of the previous wind Riemannian structures where the wind is mild (resp. critical). \end{thm} Such a result also extends the classification of Kropina metrics by Yoshikawa and Sabau \cite{YS}.